awsdocs/aws-codeartifact-user-guide/doc_source/create-repo.md

 # Create a repository<a name="create-repo"></a>

 You can create a repository using the CodeArtifact console or the AWS Command Line Interface \(AWS CLI\)\.
 When you create a repository, it does not contain any packages\.
 Each repository is associated with the AWS account that you use when you create it\.
-An AWS account can have up to 10000 repositories, for more information on CodeArtifact service limits, see [Quotas in AWS CodeArtifact](service-limits.md)\.
+An AWS account can have up to 10,000 repositories\.
+For more information on CodeArtifact service limits, see [Quotas in AWS CodeArtifact](service-limits.md)\.
 You can delete repositories to make room for more\.

 A repository can have one or more CodeArtifact repositories associated with it as upstream repositories\.
 This allows a package manager client to access the packages contained in more than one repository using a single URL endpoint\.
 For more information, see [Working with upstream repositories in CodeArtifact](repos-upstream.md)\.